dev0652/about/README.md

 ### Optimized

 - images are served in webp format and have been optimized with Squoosh
-- all images have 3 sets of extra de-retinized versions to save bandwidth and improve loading times on smaller screens
+- all images come with 3 extra de-retinized versions to save bandwidth and improve loading times on low-res screens

 ### Color schemes

 The website features light and dark color schemes and a three-position theme switch.
 By default, the switch is set to 'auto', meaning that the website follows the system / browser current mode.
 If a dark or light color scheme is switched on manually, it will override the system setting.

 - the color scheme choice is saved in localStorage and restored on next visit
-- th majority of images (including the ones in this readme.md) are also available in light and dark versions and react to the selected color scheme
+- the majority of images (including the ones in this readme.md) are also available in light and dark versions and respond to browser color scheme

-## Performance, accessibility and best practices
+## Lighthouse ratings

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./src/images/readme/lighthouse_light.webp">